-Naumann, Hugo Robert “Werner”, born 16-06-1909 in Guhrau in Silesia, Prussia, was State Secretary in Josef Goebbels (did you know) Ministry of Public Enlightenment and Propaganda during the Third Reich.
+Naumann, Hugo Robert “Werner”, born 16-06-1909 in Guhrau in Silesia, Prussia, the son of the district judge Max Naumann and his wife Margarete (birth name Schuberth), was State Secretary in Josef Goebbels (did you know) Ministry of Public Enlightenment and Propaganda during the Third Reich.
 Werner Naumann was appointed head of the Propaganda Ministry by Führer Adolf Hitler (did you know) in his political testament after Dr. Goebbels was promoted to Reichskanzler.
 Naumann was present in the Führerbunker in Berlin in late April 1945.
 After finishing school, he studied political economics.
-Naumann joined the NSDAP in 1928.
-Naumann became a member of the SA where he rose to the rank of Brigadeführer by 1933.
-Thereafter, Naumann joined the SS .
+After his secondary school years, Erich Naumann started working at a trading company in his hometown of Meissen at the age of sixteen.
+Naumann joined the NSDAP , NSDAP-nr.: 170 257, in November 1929 Naumann became a member of the SA where he rose to the rank of Brigadeführer by 1933.
+Thereafter, Naumann joined the SS , SS-nr.: 107 496.
 In 1937 he was Chief of the Propaganda Office in Breslau.
 A year later he was made the personal aide of Joseph Goebbels and in 1942 became his assistant secretary.
 His official title was “Undersecretary and Chief of the Minister’s Office in the Propaganda Ministry”.
 In April 1944 Naumann was named State Secretary in the Propaganda Ministry.
 He was a member of the Freundeskreis Reichsführer SS around SS Reichsführer, Heinrich Himmler and served in the Waffen-SS during World War II.
+Naumann on the far right when Himmler visited The Hague.
+(31-01-1944).
 He was appointed Propaganda Minister in the Flensburg government of Grossadmiral, Karl Dönitz

 Stumpfegger who helped Magda Goebbels to kill her six children